PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 owner suite and adjacent terminal orchestration, core, pass efficiency, architecture, and TensorFlow import blocker sequentially.
 Commit and push only;
 do not create or update a pull request.

+## Second terminal slice/pad/concat evidence implementation checkpoint

+Only the second direct strided-slice/pad/concat invocation now assigns its unchanged counter to `_terminal_slice_pad_concat_stats`; the first direct call remains an expression.
+The terminal affine boundary contracts distinguish the two positions while confirming that both still invoke the same owner with only ModelIR.

+The first expanded gate found one stale architecture expectation that still required an expression before late SPP (`693 passed, 1 failed`).
+Updating that specific boundary produced `694 passed in 27.88s`; a focused three-test check also confirmed that the unrelated very-late boundary stayed unchanged.
+The staged result is observation-only and no reconciliation behavior changes.

+Focused bridge, terminal-affine, and late-SPP coverage is `107 passed in 1.04s`.
+The final sequential bridge-owner, terminal-affine, complete SPP, concat-unary-conv, late-SPP, shape-extract, QKV, split/conv bridge, Hardswish-SE, late hard-activation, SINet terminal, Expand/Squeeze, late-layout, constant-fold/cast, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `694 passed in 27.88s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the second terminal affine recovery's ordered child results.
+Its current result is discarded and several child owners may prune, so characterize complete mutation evidence before extending the terminal aggregate.
+Commit and push only; do not create or update a pull request.